 If you decide to dry-clean your silk fabric items, always make sure to inform the dry-cleaner that your items are made of silk fabric and confirm that they are experienced in cleaning silk.
 For added protection always insist that the dry-cleaning tag be marked "Silk Fabric".
 Dry-cleaning processes have evolved substantially over the last few years with more and more environmentally friendly dry-cleaners available in most major cities.
 Many of today's environmentally friendly dry-cleaners use silicone based cleaning agents as well as liquid carbon dioxide.
 As of this writing liquid carbon dioxide offers the least amount of fabric shrinkage, and is considered safer for the environment than conventional dry-cleaning by the Environmental Protection Agency (EPA).

-Washable silk fabrics include the following: Crepe de Chine, Charmeuse, Broadcloth, Fuji, Habotai, and Sueded Silks.
-At JB Silks, we offer a complete line of easy care washable silks in a wide range of colors and weights ranging from 12 momme (mm) up to 45 momme (mm).
+Washable silk fabrics include the following: Crepe de Chine, Charmeuse, Broadcloth, Habotai, and Sueded Silks.
+At JB Silks, we offer a complete line of easy care washable silks in a wide range of colors and weights ranging from lightweight, midweight, and heavyweight.

 If you choose to wash your silk fabrics, we always recommend handwashing with the following washing instructions:

-1. Use only lukewarm or cool water for washing and cool water for rinsing.
+1. Use only cool water for washing and cool water for rinsing.

 2. If you live in an area with hard water rich in minerals, consider adding a water softener to the water following the manufacturer's instructions.
 This will eliminate mineral stains from forming on the silk fabric, which are particularly visible on darker colors.
 Adding water softener will also provide a deeper cleaning of your silk fabric.

-3. To help retain the silk fabric's true color consider adding 1/4 cup of plain white vinegar to every two gallons of lukewarm or cool washing water.
+3. To help retain the silk fabric's true color consider adding 1/4 cup of plain white vinegar to every two gallons of cool washing water.